New Student Orientation

 General Guidelines for Transfer Students

-If you are starting in a major, begin by checking the Course Guidance or "Pro Tips" for Major Exploration on Canvas for a recommended or required introductory course.
+- If you are starting in a major, begin by checking the Course Guidance for Major Exploration for a recommended or required introductory course.
 If you are continuing with a major you started at your previous institution, the major department will determine how those course(s) will be used for the major.
-Refer to the department's contact information on the Course Guidance or "Pro Tips" for Major Exploration.
+Refer to the department's contact information on the Course Guidance for Major Exploration.

 Enrolling in Courses